QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 ### 7. Fix system freezes due to Broadcom BCM43602

-*  If you experiences a system freeze, during VM setup, force a reboot and press OPTION key.
+*  If you experience a system freeze, during VM setup, force a reboot and press OPTION key.
    *  You will reach grub shell
    ~~~
    configfile /EFI/qubes/grub.cfg